nathanmsmith/MirrorPlusPlus/README.md

 # MirrorPlusPlus
-A minimalist, open source mirror app for iPhone
+A minimalist, open source mirror app for iPhone.